Find Affordable College Courses

 While working on their degree, geology majors at UW accumulate an average of around $24,000 in student debt.

-University of Wisconsin - Madison ranked #14 on this year’s Best Geological & Earth Sciences Schools list.
+University of Wisconsin - Madison landed the #14 spot in the 2023 rankings for the best geological and earth sciences programs.
 UW - Madison is a very large public school located in the city of Madison.

 On average, geology graduates from UW - Madison take out $26,911 in student loans while working on their degree.

-University of Illinois at Urbana-Champaign did quite well in this year’s ranking of the best schools for geological and earth sciences students.
-It came in at #15 on the list.
+With a ranking of #15, University of Illinois at Urbana-Champaign did quite well on this year’s best schools for geological and earth sciences students.
 UIUC is a very large public school located in the small city of Champaign.

 On average, geology graduates from UIUC take out $23,250 in student loans while working on their degree.